Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

-Stripe splitting in Couette flow ($\Rey^C=350$) is shown in \figref{splitting}(b) and \figref{splitting-to-the-right}.
+Two examples of stripe splitting in \pcf{} ($\Rey^C=350$) are shown in \figref{splitting}(c,d) (see also two additional cases in \figref{splitting-more-couette}).
 In this case the original stripe not only grows in length but, more importantly, also broadens as shown in \figref{splitting-to-the-right}.
 Broadening appears to be initiated at one side of the stripe (via the respective weak front) and once the stripe has approximately doubled in width a gap forms along the stripe, splitting it into two slimmer versions.
-In this case and hence in contrast to channel flow the growth in the stripe-perpendicular direction leads to the creation of a new stripe.
+In this case, and hence in contrast to \ppf{}, the growth in the stripe-perpendicular direction leads to the creation of a new stripe.
 This process overall appears similar to a recent proposition by \cite{frishman2022mechanism} for puff splitting in pipe flow.
 Here it has been suggested that puff splitting can be regarded as a precursor of the puff-slug transition, i.e.\ the uniform expansion of turbulence that is only stable at larger $\Rey$.
 Driven by fluctuations puffs that normally would not expand can briefly tap into the slug growth mechanism.
 Yet after a short expansion period the refractory nature re-emerges and the now-too-broad puff develops a gap in the middle and splits into two.
+It is noteworthy that the splitting process for short periodic stripes in Couette flow \citep{shi2013scale} is in principle the same as the one observed here for fully localized Couette stripes.
+In both instances the splitting occurs parallel to the stripe direction.
+Interestingly, splittings of short periodic Poiseuille stripes \citep{gome2020statistical} equally occur parallel to the stripe.
+Splitting perpendicular to the stripe length is hence only encountered for localized Poiseuille stripes, and we argue that it is intimately linked to the downstream tip instability and the associated continuous stripe elongation.
+In this case the streaks created at the downstream tip are transported to the upstream tip, where shedding events give rise to daughter stripes.
+Conversely, in Couette flow, as also stated above, splitting is not driven by stripe elongation but by broadening of the stripe followed by gap formation.
+In this case the stripe internal streak transport occurs also along the stripe but in opposite directions in the upper and lower halves of the domain.
+The broadening of the stripe appears to be driven by the weak front, i.e.\ it tends to start at the `downstream' laminar-turbulent interface in the respective half-domain.